diya-santhosh29/Product-Matching-using-FAISS_Team_1/README.md

 Usage

 The code for scraping the data is contained in the Smartwatches_Flipkart.py and Smart_watches_amazon.py file.
-The csv files corresponding to the scraped data is Smartwatch_Flipkart_5.xlsx and smart_watches_amazon.csv.
+The files corresponding to the scraped data is Smartwatch_Flipkart_5.xlsx and smart_watches_amazon.csv.